PurpleDxD/valheim-plugins/LocatorPlugin/README.md

 5. 1.0.5 => Optimizations.
 Fix TrollCave pin name.
 Add debug text (top left) if enabled.
 6. 1.0.6 => Handle Multiple item_ids in a single command.
 Change berry bush categories.
 Fix shouldTrack property.
 7. 1.0.7 => Add a pin filtering system.
 Add new config options.
+8. 1.0.8 => Fix a silly NPE.
+Change /pinFilters to /filterPins

 ## How To Use
 ### General